Pacing (activity management)

 Pacing is an activity management technique for managing a long-term health condition or disability, aiming to maximize what a person can do while reducing, or at least controlling, any symptoms that restrict activity.
-Patients with varying fatigue-causing conditions such as Multiple Sclerosis, Lupus, and Rheumatoid Arthritis can benefit from exercise with pacing Pacing is commonly used to help manage conditions that cause chronic pain or chronic fatigue.
+Patients with varying fatigue-causing conditions such as multiple sclerosis, lupus, and rheumatoid arthritis can benefit from exercise with pacing Pacing is commonly used to help manage conditions that cause chronic pain or chronic fatigue.

 Aims of pacing

 Pacing aims to manage symptoms and allow people with chronic energy-limiting conditions to be able to be as active as possible by avoiding the "boom and bust" cycle that is common among people exceeding their current, limited capacities.
 This often leads to being forced to stop their activities as a result of pain, fatigue, or other symptoms, and then requiring a large amount of rest before being able to resume their activity.
 The cycle then repeats.
 One goal of pacing for people with energy-limiting conditions is to prevent or limit post-exertional malaise (PEM) or crash by conserving energy by balancing activity and rest.
-PEM is an atypical response to mental or physical activity in which symptoms of an energy-limiting or chronic pain condition are exacerbated in the day or two following mental or physical exhaustion that can last up to and sometimes over a week.
+PEM is an atypical response to mental or physical activity in which symptoms of an energy-limiting or chronic pain condition are exacerbated in the days following mental or physical exhaustion, sometimes lasting over a week.